What follows is a history of SourceCred (so far).

 - Zooming out, they saw the potential for creating PageRank-based reputation networks within open-source projects as a way to distribute tokens within open-source projects.

 - @decentralion quickly committed to developing the idea.
 They considered launching it within Google, where they worked at the time (some Google executives were quite interested).
 However, Dandelion felt launching it within Google would create long-run conflicts of interest.
-After discussions with @jbenet, who is the CEO / Founder of Protocol Labs, Dandelion decided to join Protocol Labs, and build SourceCred with sponsorship from PL.
+After discussions with @jbenet, who is the CEO / Founder of Protocol Labs (@protocol), Dandelion decided to join Protocol Labs, and build SourceCred with sponsorship from PL.

 Feb 2018 - Nov 2018: SourceCred Prototype